isabella232/PPDB/README.md

 ### What is this?

-A PHP Program DataBase or PDBB is a simplifyed version of SQLi.
+A PHP Program DataBase or PDBB is a simplified version of SQLi.
 This uses JSON files as a database with inclusive security.
 Along with a admin panel that will require a login/register prompt.
 Secure any database if you have SSL(secured socket layer) and more...